-EDU 420
+EDU 420: Residency Seminar

-As an accompaniment to student teaching, this seminar course will help teacher candidates navigate and make sense of the residency experience.
-Each week, the seminar will provide them with a forum to talk with other teacher candidates, to explore questions about teaching and learning, and provide them will opportunities to support the beginning of their professional careers as teachers.
+As an accompaniment to Residency, this seminar course will help teacher candidates navigate and make sense of the Residency experience.
+Each week, the seminar will provide them with a forum to talk with other teacher candidates, to explore questions about teaching and learning, and to support the beginning of their professional careers as teachers.
 The requirements of this seminar are designed to support candidates' continued development as teachers, to help them gain confidence in asking questions, and to reflect on their teaching practices.

-Although co-teaching and pedagogical knowledge assessments will be topics covered within seminar, the practical problems and immediate concerns of the teacher candidate will determine, to a large extent, many of the topics to be discussed during seminar.
-Attendance and active participation in this seminar is crucial as emphasis is placed on reflection and sharing, constructive conversation, and support during the residency experience.
+Although co-teaching and pedagogical knowledge assessments will be topics covered within seminar, the practical problems and immediate concerns of the teacher candidate will largely determine many of the topics to be discussed during seminar.
+Attendance and active participation in this seminar are crucial as emphasis is placed on reflection and sharing, constructive conversation, and support during the Residency experience.
+This course is graded on a Credit/No Credit basis.

-EDU 425
+EDU 425: Residency

-This full-time classroom experience provides opportunity for full responsibility in a semester-long clinical evaluation of teaching practice in a K-12 school.
+This full-day, full-time, full-semester classroom experience provides the opportunity for full responsibility in a semester-long clinical evaluation of teaching practice in a K-12 school.
 This course is graded on a Credit/No Credit basis.